The short answer

 Why shouldn't the person watching need to sign in?

 A YoRecord share link just opens and plays, for anyone, in any browser.
-That's the whole wedge: zero friction on both ends.
-The reporter records in one click; the reader watches in one click.
 For a fuller side-by-side, see the free Loom alternative breakdown.

 How do I attach a bug report video to Jira, Linear, or GitHub?